jahwi/bget/README.md

 `BGET -get -usevbs test`

 The above will download the script named “test” from the Bget server using the VBS download function.

+You can also download multiple scripts at once.

+Example:

+`BGET -get -usejs "test tetris bigtext"`

 ### -Pastebin: